-- A. Car parking arrangements should be safe, convenient and should not undermine the quality and amenity of the streets and should be in accordance with Suffolk Guidance for Parking. - B. On-street parking provision should be well designed, located and integrated into the scheme to avoid both obstruction to highway users and visibility being impeded. - C. On major development sites (as defined in the NPPF), a mix of parking types is encouraged to support the delivery of good urban design.
+- A. Car parking arrangements should be safe, convenient and should not undermine the quality and amenity of the streets. - B. On-street parking provision should be well designed, located and integrated into the scheme to avoid both obstruction to highway users and visibility being impeded. - C. On major development sites (as defined in the NPPF), a mix of parking types will be supported, in the interests of good urban design.
 This may include the use of car ports and parking courts.
-Car parking arrangements should be safe, convenient and should not undermine the quality and amenity of the streets.